LostDear/MyNotes/Multi_Vector_Search.md

-# An efficient engine for late interaction retrieval
+# [Plaid]An efficient engine for late interaction retrieval

 ## Content